 Petraeus' resignation letter, which cites "very poor judgment," is particularly troubling to Dan Crum, a former CIA polygraph examiner and now consultant in Fairfax, Va.

 "When he said he showed poor judgment, it minimizes the affair and characterizes it more as a one time poor decision than an extended period of decisions to maintain and continue the affair," he says.
 "It's almost like a 'How dare you?' response.
 It's part of that almost arrogance — 'Who are you to question me?
 I'm the one giving the orders here.' "

 Crum says the fact that there was an e-mail trail "demonstrates a level of arrogance and a feeling that you're above the law."

-Arrogance?
-Yes and no. Certainly arrogance and entitlement go hand in hand.
+Certainly, arrogance and entitlement go hand in hand.
 I think arrogance explains more why men continue the affair even after the first indiscretion.
-Whereas entitlement can be more of the reason why do married men cheat in the first place.
+Whereas entitlement can be more of the reason why married men cheat in the first place.

 New research by sociologist Andrew London, a senior fellow at the Institute for Veterans and Military Families at Syracuse University in New York, has found increased risk for extramarital sex among veterans.
 One study online now in the Journal of Family Issues used 1992 data from 2,308 ever-married people to find that more than 32% of veterans reported extramarital sex -- about twice the rate among ever-married non-veterans.